 The Idaeans were Matriarchal?

 The Idaeans, and their society were believed to be Matriarchal in nature, a Goddess centred society.
 I don't believe this to be true in the sense of the word, I think their society was very different, and not quite Egalitarian, and more of a defining of roles within this society.
-This was the first sophisticated society of Europe during the Bronze age, and the Minoans were essentially arms dealers trading in bronze spears and swords of exceptional quality, and in high demand throughout the Mediterranean.
+This was the first sophisticated society of Europe during the Bronze age, and the Minoans were essentially arms dealers trading in bronze spears and swords of exceptional quality, and in high demand throughout the Mediterranean world.

 They were the hunter gathers of old Europe.